EmeraldSlash/SessionLocker/README.md

 My approach to designing libraries is different from what most other people seem to do, so if that kind of thing interests you, go read the code.
 I have also provided some example files which are pretty helpful for understanding the library.

 Some important things to note about the design of this library:
-- The use of singletons or globals is avoided so that all important inputs can be configured by usage code and so that there are no stupid limitations (e.g. the module globally refers to DataStoreService and only supports a single DataStore being session locked, so the DataStore API can't be mocked, and I can't have more than DataStore being session locked using just this library).
+- The use of singletons or globals is avoided so that all important inputs can be configured by usage code and so that there are no stupid limitations (e.g. the library globally refers to DataStoreService and only supports a single DataStore being session locked, so the DataStore API can't be mocked, and I can't have more than DataStore being session locked using just this library).
-- Rather than having lots of complicated threading/coroutine stuff going on (or derived constructs, like Promises), the module is designed to work as an explicit state machine that gets re-evaluated every frame for every player.
+- Rather than having lots of complicated threading/coroutine stuff going on (or derived constructs, like Promises), the library is designed to work as an explicit state machine that gets re-evaluated every frame for every player.
 This is fine: there are no performance problems.
 Blocking Roblox API calls are isolated so that they can behave as nice pure functions with no annoying code execution side effects.